MuffinsLovesYou/lovesyou.name/5e/notes/char-notes/pepper.md

 * Map to Wave Echo Cave
 * Keleen (Lydia's aunt): has a longtime friend, a druid named rudolph.
 Suggested we look for a druid that knows the location of cragmaw or wave echo
-* Townmaster's Hall: A signup for sommeone to head east along the tribor trail to deal with some orcs.
+* Townmaster's Hall: A signup for someone to head east along the tribor trail to deal with some orcs.
 * Daran Edermath has an orchard: In the hills (east northeast) northeat of phandelin: rumors of someone digging in the ruins of a watchtower.
 Other prospectors in the area have reported undead.
 In the area is a watchtower of an ancient civilization.
 There might be something called old owl well there and some latent ancient magic there, and Eatermeth is worried about it.
 The Watchtower might be ancient magic of the Nethiril.
 * (Complete) Quest: Kill orcs at Wyvern Tor.
-    * Offered by Hamon, reward 100gp gem and a tent (when he's done with it).
+    * Offered by Hamon, reward 100gp (obtained) gem and a tent (when he's done with it).
-    * Town Hall: 100gp reward
+    * Town Hall: 100gp (obtained) reward
 * Clear out Cragmaw Castle: Sildar wants us to clear out the castle.
-500gp Reward.
+500gp Reward (obtained).

 ### Personal Treasure :